 Living with obesity can increase your chances of these diseases, but intermittent fasting may help.
 One 2021 review of 46 studies examined the impact of intermittent fasting on cardiometabolic health.
 The study found that intermittent fasting groups had lower body weight, fat mass, waist circumference, blood pressure, fasting blood glucose levels, total cholesterol, and triglycerides than non-fasting groups.

-Drawbacks of Intermittent Fasting
+Drawbacks of intermittent fasting

 Generally, intermittent fasting is touted as a safe approach to weight loss.
 But, avoiding food for specific periods can come with side effects, many of which stem from hunger.